anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 # Run Intervisibility

 The file '2_Intervisibility.py' must be run in a QGIS environment.
-To do this open QGIS and select the 'python consol' using the icon in the image below or by using 'ctrl + alt + p'.
+To do this, open QGIS and select the 'python console' using the icon in the image below or by using 'ctrl + alt + p'.

 <img width="1922" height="1005" alt="QGIS_1" src="https://github.com/user-attachments/assets/4047096a-ef58-4817-8bc9-221db96d4842" />